ZephyrCodesStuff/zeph/posts/l3akctf-2025.md

 ---

 ## Final Flag

 `L3AK{_Using_native_cpp__is_not_really_hard_xd_31412314}`

 - Required XOR key for `CMVASFLW.EXE` (the Dalvik class): `6a209693a9acaf10dcd2e425bab62a5e48698b7fc3`

 ## Notes

 The challenge authors recommend solving this challenge with Frida: a dynamic instrumentation toolkit for Android.
 However, I've had multiple issues getting Frida to work or to capture anything.
 The general idea would've been:

-- Hook the library, particularly the `strcmp` functions, and print the arguments.
+- Hooking the library, particularly the `strcmp` functions, and printing the arguments.
 - The app would calculate the correct XOR key and compare it to your input.
-- Use `adb` to send a Broadcast Intent to trigger the flag check (namely, `THE_TRIGER` (with the misspelling) and `THE_UNLOCKER`), so the app would calculate the XOR key and compare it to your input (taken from the Intent's extra argument `key`)
+- Using `adb` to send a Broadcast Intent to trigger the flag check (namely, `THE_TRIGER` (with the misspelling) and `THE_UNLOCKER`), so the app would calculate the XOR key and compare it to the input (taken from the Intent's extra argument `key`)

 I've chosen to solve the challenge statically with IDA (The Interactive Disassembler) instead, because:

 1. It's simply more fun (I enjoy static analysis much more).
 2. Frida did not want to work (I've only got a jailed Android device, which I refuse to root), and `frida-gadget` was severely hindered.
 3. The app seemed to completely ignore any and all messages I'd send via `adb shell am broadcast`.
 4. The cryptography isn't complicated enough to force me to use other dynamic tools.

 Additionally, IDA was the only disassembler that could handle the native library without issues, while others produced corrupted or incomplete outputs.

 - BinaryNinja's output was extremely messy.
 - Ghidra's output was much cleaner, but unreliable; it struggled to identify the `xorbuffers` function's arguments, making it appear as if it simply ignored one of the two.
 This made it impossible to figure what was being fed into RC4.
 - It is to be noted that I used the `armv8` version of the lib for the first two, but switched to the `x86_64` version for IDA, which might've been what got IDA to work better with it.